IRB-Ready Phase 1/2 — PTSD

 The Neuroimmune Protocol

 The 50mg sublingual esketamine film (manufactured by LTS Lohmann) operates through two complementary mechanisms simultaneously — rapid neuroplasticity induction and direct anti-inflammatory action.
-Project Lucid’s clinical program is the first to test this film for PTSD and explore its potential as an autoimmune adjunctive.
-No existing treatment targets both.
+Project Lucid’s clinical program is the first to test this film for PTSD with an integrated exploratory neuroimmune biomarker panel.

 Durability comes from frequency — not dose.
 And the same mechanism that rewires trauma modulates IL-17, TNF-α, and interferon signaling — the targets of Skyrizi, Humira, and Cosentyx.